About

 • butter – unsalted, vegan butter or conventional butter is best, but coconut oil works too.

-• pumpkin – I used canned here and can’t speak to the results using homemade pumpkin puree, but it should work.
+• pumpkin puree – I used canned pumpkin puree and can’t speak to the results using homemade pumpkin puree, but it should work.
 You may need more flour to compensate for the extra moisture in homemade puree.

-• spices – pumpkin pie spice and ground cinnamon for a delicious, flavorful filling
+• spices – pumpkin pie spice and ground cinnamon for a delicious cinnamon roll dough.

-Start with proofing the yeast – you do this by combining sugar, yeast and warm milk and let it sit for about 10 minutes, until the top is foamy.
+Then, proof the yeast by combining sugar, yeast and warm milk in the bowl of an electric stand mixer and let it sit for about 10 minutes, until the top is foamy.

 If the mixture did not get foamy, your yeast is not active.
 So make sure you’re not pulling old yeast packets out from months and months ago – check the dates.

-Then for this recipe you’ll then add the pumpkin puree and melted butter, then stir in the flour (and touch of salt) about 1/2 cup at a time.
-The dough will start to come together around the 3 cup mark.
+Then, add the pumpkin puree and melted butter, then stir in the flour (and touch of salt) about 1/2 cup at a time with the paddle attachment.
+The dough will start to come together around 3 cups of flour.
 You’ll know it’s time for the dough hook when the dough looks elastic and pulls away from the sides of the bowl.

-Next I change to the dough hook attachment and knead the dough for about 5 minutes.
-You’ll need to add more flour here as well when dough begins to ball up but likely stick to the bottom.
+Next, change to the dough hook attachment and knead the dough for about 5 minutes.
+You’ll need to add more flour here as the dough begins to ball up but likely stick to the bottom.
 I add about 2 tablespoons at a time, take the dough off the hook to reshape and then place back in the bowl to continue kneading.

-Once you’ve kneaded the dough for 5 minutes, it needs to rise in a draft-free environment.
+Once you’ve kneaded the dough for 5 minutes, it needs to rise in a draft-free place, or a warm place in your kitchen.

 TIP: Set the oven to 170ºF, turn off once it reaches temperature and allow the dough to rise in a lightly greased large bowl until it doubles in size – about 45 minutes.